 General and Administrative.
 General and administrative expenses primarily consist of employee-related compensation, including stock-based compensation, for management and administrative functions, including our finance and accounting, legal, and people teams.
 General and administrative expenses also include certain professional services fees, general corporate and director and officer insurance, our facilities costs, public company costs to comply with the rules and regulations of the SEC and the Listing Rules of the Nasdaq Global Select Market, and other general overhead costs that support our operations.
-We expect that our general and administrative expenses as a percentage of our revenues as our revenues grow faster than these expenses over the long-term.
+We expect that our general and administrative expenses will increase in absolute dollars as our business grows.
+However, we expect that our general and administrative expenses will remain steady or decrease as a percentage of our revenues as our revenues grow faster than these expenses over the long-term.